evcraddock/erikvancraddock-hugo/content/post/2016-06-29-how-i-consume-the-internet.md

 I am an information junkie.
 I go from one obsession to the next.
 The Internet deals me out a constant supply of articles, images, music and video on any and every subject I can imagine.
 It is very easy to get sucked in.
-If I'm not careful I will find myself reading about some [obscure religious rite] (http://www.theapricity.com/forum/showthread.php?178939-8-Most-Bizarre-Religious-Rites) or the [mating habits of deep sea creatures] (http://news.nationalgeographic.com/2016/06/seahorse-reproduction-behavior-conservation/) or [Neuromancer fan fiction] (https://www.fanfiction.net/u/55503/Electric-Monk).
+If I'm not careful I will find myself reading about some [obscure religious rite](http://www.theapricity.com/forum/showthread.php?178939-8-Most-Bizarre-Religious-Rites) or the [mating habits of deep sea creatures](http://news.nationalgeographic.com/2016/06/seahorse-reproduction-behavior-conservation/) or [Neuromancer fan fiction](https://www.fanfiction.net/u/55503/Electric-Monk).
 Every subject is represented.
 There are niche groups living within niche groups.
 Unbelievably, there is just too much information.

-I've been [dealing with this issue] (/2013/04/how-i-replaced-google-reader-with-pinboard/) for a long time.
+I've been [dealing with this issue](/2013/04/how-i-replaced-google-reader-with-pinboard/) for a long time.
 We all deal with it to varying degrees.
 It is necessary to limit ourselves or we will be on the Internet all day.
 Some of us have to go to work and food is nice from time to time.

 But how do we deal with it?
 We can't just ignore it.
 Every year, more jobs revolve around data from the Internet.
 My job certainly does.
 I am a software developer, a field that is constantly changing.
 If I don't keep myself informed, I will soon find my skills irrelevant.
 It's not just my job that is effected.
 In fact, almost every aspect of my life is improved by consuming information on the Internet.
 What is the best music or movies out right now?
 What advances in technology have been made?
 How much are Bitcoins selling for?
 Will George R.R.
 Martin ever relase the next Song of Ice and Fire book?
 Pretty sure the answer is no, he's just going to let HBO write it for him.